RafaelFerSilva/robot_framework_code_base_template/README.md

 ### Automatic Documentation

-The project includes a script to automatically generate HTML documentation for all keyword files, resource files, and Python libraries in the `resources` directory.
+The project includes a script to automatically generate HTML documentation for all suite files on `/tests` directory, keyword files, resource files, and Python libraries in the `resources` directory.

 ### Usage